 Elliot, Jim

 Enright, Robert.
-Living U.S. psychologist and professor of Educational Psychology at the University of Wisconsin-Madison.
+Living American psychologist and professor of Educational Psychology at the University of Wisconsin-Madison.
 He teaches courses in moral development with an emphasis on the psychology of forgiveness.
 The author of Forgiveness Is a Choice: A Step-by-Step Process for Resolving Anger and Restoring Hope, Enright is a popular speaker on the moral development of forgiveness, with his work appearing in such outlets as Time magazine, the Los Angeles Times, Chicago Tribune, and ABC’s 20/20.
 Enright’s National Conference on Forgiveness was the first of its kind on any university campus.
 He considers his recently published book, The Forgiving Life, to be his strongest work to date.
 His website, InternationalForgiveness.com, includes up-to-date discussions about forgiveness across the globe.

 Ephron, Nora